stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 2.01	(IG1)	Establish and Maintain a Software Inventory

 The implementation of Safeguard 2.01 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ MA-3; and contributes to the defensive mitigation for _Standards_ CM-7(1) and CM-8.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-201---establish-and-maintain-a-software-inventory)

 **Assessed Elements:**